 Securing guardianship for adults requires proactive planning.
 We can help with that.
 Please feel free to get in touch with us for legal advice.

 In Florida, the court requires that guardians have an attorney of record.
 The good news about having a guardianship attorney by your side is that it can help you better advocate for the adult or child in your care and avoid many of the issues that arise on a daily basis, including claims that a guardian stole from the ward and/or denied family members access to the ward.

-A Plantation guardianship attorney should help you understand your legal rights and the liabilities you’ll assume if guardianship is granted.
+As an experienced Plantation guardianship attorney, Larry Schott will help you understand your legal rights, responsibilities, and liabilities if a guardianship is granted.

 If you’re looking for the guidance and support of a lawyer to help you with your guardianship case, contact us today or give us a call at (954) 880-1302 for a free case evaluation.
 We’ll listen to your case and explain your rights.